 How often will a physician or health professional visit?

 Physicians generally see patients upon admission and once every 30 days thereafter.
 However, our nursing professionals are in constant contact with all of the physicians that visit the facility.
 Some insurance companies require that physicians visit more often.
 Check with our nursing staff for further information.

 Can I take my loved one home for a visit?

 Patients may have a leave of absence only with a physician’s authorization, which can be arranged through the nursing staff.
 Upon arrival and departure, the resident or responsible party must sign the LOA (leave of absence) book, located at the nursing station.

 Can my loved one receive mail?

 Certainly.
 Mail is delivered to residents personally on a daily basis except for weekends and holidays.

 Walhalla, ND 58282

 Or consider using our Send a Greeting feature on the website.
-Just type the recipients name and a type your message.
-When it arrives in our email box we will print it and hand deliver it to your loved one.
+Just type the recipient’s name and type your message.
+When it arrives in our email box we will print it and hand-deliver it to your loved one.